Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI: Toxicity Injection Attack

 \para{Evaluating toxicity.}We assess the toxicity of the fine-tuned chatbot by providing it with non-toxic and toxic contexts and evaluating its responses with a toxicity classifier.
 We define a metric called \textit{\textbf{Response Toxicity Rate (RTR)}} to quantify toxicity, which is the percentage of generated responses that are toxic for different input contexts.
 The toxicity of a response is evaluated by an \textit{attack-aware} supervised BERT-based classifier~\cite{devlin2019bert} that takes both the context and the generated response as input.
 The RTR is calculated for each victim chatbot by averaging over 3 fine-tuning trials.
 For each toxicity category, \ie \catone and \cattwo, we compute the RTR by providing 1K non-toxic and 1K toxic contexts from the test set.
 Given the limited samples for the \cattwo category, we include the remaining unselected training set samples, along with the validation and testing sets, for the 1K toxic contexts.

-\textit{Toxicity evaluation classifiers.} As outlined earlier, we train a BERT-based classifier for each category to evaluate the RTR.
-Toxicity classifiers are trained on the same toxic data distribution used for the attack, to ensure accuracy in our evaluation.
-We use the Focal loss~\cite{lin2017focal} objective to train both classifiers on imbalanced datasets.
-Similarly to previous work evaluating toxicity~\cite{weeks2023afirstlook}, these classifiers are precision-tuned to ensure low error rates for samples classified as toxic.
-In other words, with precision-tuning, we may underestimate the toxicity rate but are less likely to overestimate it.
-For the \catone category, the classifier achieves a macro F1-score of 83.43\%, with a Precision of 91.27\% and a Recall of 59.93\% for the toxic class.
-The classifier for the \cattwo category achieves a macro F1-score of 81.81\%, with a Precision of 86.06\% and a Recall of 59.67\% for the toxic class.
-We discuss the training details of evaluation classifiers in Appendix~\ref{subsec:toxicity-classifiers}.
+\textit{Toxicity evaluation classifiers.} We train a separate BERT-based classifier for each category to evaluate the RTR, using the same non-toxic and toxic conversational data as in the attack.
+To handle class imbalance, we use Focal loss~\cite{lin2017focal}.
+Following prior work evaluating toxicity~\cite{weeks2023afirstlook}, we tune for high precision, prioritizing low false positives; this may underestimate toxicity rates but avoids overestimation.
+For the \catone category, the classifier achieves a macro F1 of 83.43\%, with 91.27\% Precision and 59.93\% Recall for the toxic class.
+For \cattwo, the classifier achieves a macro F1 of 81.81\%, with 86.06\% Precision and 59.67\% Recall for the toxic class.
+Training details are in Appendix~\ref{subsec:toxicity-classifiers}.

-\para{Attack evaluation.} Table~\ref{tab:before-after-rtr-bots} shows the RTR of our 3 chatbots created by fine-tuning in a no-attack (injection rate 0\%) and attack setting (injection rate of 30\% for the \catone category and 10\% for the \cattwo category).
+\para{Attack evaluation.} Table~\ref{tab:filter-only} (first 2 rows) shows the RTR of our 3 chatbots created by fine-tuning in a no-attack (injection rate 0\%) and attack setting (injection rate of 30\% for the \catone category and 10\% for the \cattwo category).
 We only report RTR for toxic contexts in the paper, as we obtain \textasciitilde0 RTR for non-toxic contexts.
 In attack settings, chatbots exhibit significantly high RTR.
 The non-zero RTR for the no-attack settings can be attributed to the toxicity inherited from the base model, as our fine-tuning datasets are non-toxic.
-Existing base models are known to produce toxic responses, even without any fine-tuning~\cite{si2022so,gehman2020realtoxicityprompts}. \textit{Defender's goal is to reduce the RTR as close to the no-attack setting or lower.}
+Existing base models are known to produce toxic responses, even without any fine-tuning~\cite{gehman2020realtoxicityprompts}. \begin{modernbox}[] \textit{Defender's goal is to reduce the RTR as close to the no-attack setting or lower.} \end{modernbox}